Gloster House

-Gloster House is a Georgian-Palladian country house operating as a hotel and wedding venue near Brosna, County Offaly, Ireland.
+Gloster House is a Georgian-Palladian country house operating as a wedding venue near Brosna, County Offaly, Ireland.
 The design of the house has sometimes been attributed to the architect Edward Lovett Pearce who was a cousin of the owner, Trevor Lloyd, at the time the main house was constructed around 1720 – although no firm evidence of this survives.

 The house continued to be owned and occupied by the Lloyd family until 1958 when it was sold to the Salesian order to house a school and nursing home.
 The house changed hands again twice in the 1990s and, having deteriorated over time, was purchased by the current owners in 2001 and subsequently restored.

 The English sounding name of the property and townland 'Gloster' (phonically identical to Gloucester) has its origins in an anglicized version of the name of the original townland, Glasderrymore (Glasdoire Mór – big green oak wood).

 House and interior

 The original main house is a detached 13-bay, 2-storey over basement property constructed almost entirely in the Georgian era, with the initial house taking shape around 1720 before major extension works took place around 1780 to provide for an additional three-bay breakfront and recessed flanking bays.
 The house, which has sandstone dressings and ornamentation, is described in the National Inventory of Architectural Heritage as being less austere and more "playful" than other Georgian houses of the era.

 The main house was constructed in limestone ashlar with sandstone dressing ornamentation and architrave surrounds and pediments as well as fluted pilasters, plinth course, string course, quoins and parapet with balustrade.
 The window surrounds also contain carved mascarons while the main door frame includes a carved crest of the Lloyd family.

 The interior of the property contains a double height entrance hall with original pieces of Georgian stucco work.
 Niches contain marbles and plaster busts while an arcaded balcony over looks the hall and links by a barrel vaulted corridor to other upstairs rooms in the house.

 The contents of the house were also sold in their entirety in an auction over three days from Tuesday 28 October 1958.
 A number of items, including original fireplaces and paintings, were stripped from the building.